Gollini/NSCLC_Radiogenomics/README.md

 * Trained on RADGEN with pretrained weights (MSD+RAD).

-Inference command will generate tumor mask for preprocessed data available on DATA_PATH and extract the high-level raw features (NO dimensionality reduction).
+Inference command will save tumor mask for preprocessed data available on DATA_PATH and extract the high-level raw features (NO dimensionality reduction).
 File structure:
 ```
 DATA PATH
 |____ CASE1